bcheikes/csc-249-p2-banking-client-server/README.md

 You must submit these work products:

 1. Source code for your bank_server and atm_client.
 Ideally, this will be a link to your public Git code repository.
-(Use of Git is encouraged but not required; you may instead upload your individual Python files directly to Gradescope without involving Git.)
+(Use of Git is encouraged but not required; you may instead upload your individual files directly to Gradescope without involving Git.)
 2. A message specification document.
+For required contents, see Message Specification Document Requirements below.

+## Message Specification Document Requirements

-This document must include a written description of the application-layer message protocol you developed for communications that are sent between the client and the server.
-You **must** document your message formats using Augmented Backus–Naur form (ABNF).
-(For more details on ABNF, see [https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form].)
+* This document MUST include a written summary of the application-layer message protocol you developed for all communications between the client and the server.
+* Message formats MUST be documented using Augmented Backus–Naur form (ABNF).
+See [https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form] for details on ABNF.
+* In addition to the ABNF specification, you MUST include some examples of each type of message you have defined.
+* You MUST describe the component fields of each message, what constitutes allowed values for each field, and expected receiver actions in response to each message.
+* You MUST include a brief description of how you solved the design problem of preventing bank account access from more than one atm_client at a time.

 ## Teamwork Policy